 Being a professional massage therapist may mean working for a company or another individual, but it can easily also mean working for yourself, which really is the beauty of the profession.
 Whether you’re just starting out or looking for a change, setting up a massage therapist business from home isn’t as hard as you may think.

 Of course, you’ll need the relevant qualifications, a business name before you even start taking on clients.
 It’s also worth creating a website and social media presence so you can connect with clients.
 The best part of being a work-from-home massage therapist is that you can choose to either set up shop in your home or head to clients to provide your services.
+Don't forget to buy massage therapy insurance policy.
+You can learn more here how you can get professional and general liability coverage and protect yourself and your business from liability claims.

 There are so many work-from-home options in the online world that it can be hard to keep up.
 Whether you’re a website developer, website tester or tech support specialist, there’s a wealth of opportunity out there for those who are tech-savvy.